 Frequently Asked Questions About Colonoscopy and Sigmoidoscopy

 The doctor uses a thin (about the thickness of a finger), flexible, hollow, lighted tube that has a tiny video camera on the end.
-This tube is called a colonoscope (ko-LAHN-uh-scope).
+This tube is called a colonoscope (ko-LAHN-uh-SCOPE).
 The colonoscope is gently eased inside the colon and sends pictures to a TV screen.
-Small amounts of air are puffed into the colon to keep it open and let the doctor see clearly.
+Small amounts of air are pumped into the colon to keep it open and let the doctor see clearly.

 What is sigmoidoscopy?